 The National Association of Women Lawyers (NAWL) – The Firm is a supporter of the NAWL, which has been a leader in supporting and promoting advancement for women lawyers.
 We also sponsor membership for our women lawyers in the NAWL.
 NAWL publishes an annual directory, a guide we have used as a tool for locating women lawyers and women-owned firms throughout the United States.

 New Jersey Women Lawyers Association (NJWLA) – The Firm is a supporter of the NJWLA, an organization that is engaged in efforts in New Jersey to support and promote its members to the highest levels of law firm, government, academic, community, corporate positions and the judiciary, and to foster leadership among its membership.
-One of our attorneys serves as the Nominations Director and is a Past President, and another attorney serves on the Executive Board as the Association's General Counsel.
+Our attorneys have been involved in various leadership capacities,

 The Firm is proud to support events aimed at enhancing the diversity of the New Jersey Bar.
 Over the years, the Firm has sponsored:

 • A Better Chance